PARKUDP/ML_lecture/README.md

 ---
 # <a name="English"></a>🇺🇸 English Version
 # 📘 Python Machine Learning (Educational Materials)
+This educational material is an interactive curriculum designed for upper elementary to high school students to enjoy learning machine learning using Python.
+Provided in Jupyter Notebook format, it covers classification, regression, and reinforcement learning step by step, culminating in the creation of a personalized AI project.

 ## 🔖 Lesson Structure
 ## 📚 Table of Contents